Drilling wells, transforming lives

 Together, North and South Sudan comprise an area which is approximately 40% of the size of the United States.
 IAS is drilling wells in some of the most desolate regions of Sudan.
 IAS teams find themselves working in undeveloped areas the size of Texas, where paved roads are scarce, and any type of passable roads are often non-existent.
 Imagine regions where there is little to no electricity, few stores, gas stations, maintenance facilities, or supply depots.
 Almost everything used for IAS well-drilling work must be carried into the country from the outside.

 In this environment, IAS is hard at work bringing life-sustaining water to those most in need.
 With your assistance, IAS is drilling new wells each year that provide clean, safe water for tens of thousands.
 Where safe water flows, health, education, and economic development spring up.
 Be a part of changing countless lives in Africa.
-Join us as we drill wells in Sudan and across Africa – sustaining lives and empowering the powerless.
+Join us as we drill wells in Sudan and across Africa – sustaining lives and giving power back to those from whom power has been taken.